Administrative Policies and Procedures Manual - Policy 2250: Transition to a Smoke- and Tobacco-Free Campus

 Revised: 02-01-2007, 08-01-2007, 08-01-2009, 05-02-2016

 NOTE: Smoking and the use of tobacco products are prohibited at the University of New Mexico and its branches, except in a small number of outdoor designated smoking areas.
-Click map for locations of current designated smoking areas, most of which will be phased out by Fall Semester 2017.
+Most of these designated smoking areas will be phased out by Fall Semester 2017.
+For maps of the current designated smoking areas, click here for the Albuquerque campus map (which includes the Health Sciences Center and University Hospital); here for the Valencia campus map; and here for the Gallup campus map.
+(The two other branches do not have designated smoking areas.)

 Process Owners: University President and Program Manager, UNM Campus Office of Substance Abuse Prevention (COSAP)